jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/00-Potentiometer.md

 ***

 ### BASIC SETUP
 Wiring up our pot is super easy, especially if we use ones designed to fit in a breadboard.
-The outer legs get connected to `3.3V` and `GND` (either way is fine), and the center leg should be connected to an analog pin.
+The outer legs get connected to `3.3V` and `GND` (either orientation is fine), and the center leg should be connected to an analog pin.

 ![](Images/Potentiometer.png)

-Optionally, you can add an LED on `D13` though we can also just use the built-in LED too.
+Optionally, for this example you can add an LED on `D13` though we can also just use the built-in LED too.

 ***